-We all have problems we need other people to point out, but our natural instincts are to run from that kind of attention.
+We all have problems we need other people to point out, but our instincts are to run from that kind of attention.
 But if you are trying to make your life better, you need a community that knows you and cares about you.
-You can’t fix yourself on your own.
+You can’t grow on your own.

 Now be warned: This isn’t easy.